Domestic and Sexual Violence Awareness Training for Dental Professionals

 DVTIDP – Module 1 – Understanding Domestic & Sexual Violence (DSV) and Trauma

-Describe the significance of domestic and sexual violence (DSV) and the role of dental professionals in identifying and responding to DSV.
+Role of dental professionals in identifying and responding to DSV.

-Summarise the key concepts and theories underpinning domestic and sexual violence.
+Key concepts and theories underpinning domestic and sexual violence.

 DVTIDP – Module 2 – Victim-Survivors: Recognise, Respond and Refer